colaberry/trust-before-intelligence-book/manuscript/16_glossary.md

 - **MRN:** Medical Record Number — A unique identifier assigned to a patient within a healthcare organization's system.

+- **MTBF:** Mean Time Between Failures — A reliability metric measuring the average time between system failures, used to assess system stability.

+- **MTTD:** Mean Time to Detection — A security and observability metric measuring the average time to detect an incident or anomaly.

+- **MTTR:** Mean Time to Recovery — An operational metric measuring the average time required to restore a system to normal operation after a failure.

 - **NDCG:** Normalized Discounted Cumulative Gain — A measure of ranking quality used to evaluate search and recommendation systems.

 - **NIST:** National Institute of Standards and Technology — U.S. federal agency that develops technology standards and guidelines, including cybersecurity frameworks and ABAC specifications (SP 800-162).